 5. The countries with the most LinkedIn users: United States, India, China, and Brazil.

-Twitter statistics for 2018
+Twitter marketing statistics for 2019

 The social networking giant and news aggregation site that allows users to tell the world how they feel in 280 characters or less is still going strong.